ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-shortcut-college.md

 ## Should I?
 **The short answer is no, don't.**

-You're probably seeing this post because you asked:
+You're probably seeing this post because you asked something like:

 > Do you guys recommend \<SHORTCUT COLLEGE\> for \<JOB ROLE\>?

-and someone linked this post as answer.
+and someone linked this post as an answer.

-## What Are "shortcut colleges"?
+## What Are Shortcut-Colleges?
-Shortcut colleges offer a condensed, hands-on approach to tech education, promising quick entry into the workforce with very expensive priced programs.
+Shortcut-colleges offer a condensed, hands-on approach to tech education, promising quick entry into the workforce with highly priced programs.

-## But Why?
+## Why Not?
 ### If It Sounds Too Good To Be True It Probably Isn't

 > Get our course, and land yourself your dream job.

-The truth is, there's no magic bullet that guarantees success.
+Is usually the marketing slogan for these courses, the truth is, there's no magic bullet that guarantees success.

+### But My Contract With Them Requires Them To Get Me A Job

+I saw few shortcut-colleges saying that 100% of it's students are in the workforce.